G-U-N/PyCIL/README.md

 These parameters include:

 - **memory-size**: The total exemplar number in the incremental learning process.
-Assuming there are $K$ classes at current stage, the model will preserve $\left[\frac{memory-size}{K}\right]$ exemplar per class.
+Assuming there are $K$ classes at the current stage, the model will preserve $\left[\frac{memory-size}{K}\right]$ exemplar per class.
 - **init-cls**: The number of classes in the first incremental stage.
 Since there are different settings in CIL with a different number of classes in the first stage, our framework enables different choices to define the initial stage.
 - **increment**: The number of classes in each incremental stage $i$, $i$ > 1.
 By default, the number of classes per incremental stage is equivalent per stage.
 - **convnet-type**: The backbone network for the incremental model.
-According to the benchmark setting, `ResNet32` is utilized for `CIFAR100`, and `ResNet18` is utilized for `ImageNet`.
+According to the benchmark setting, `ResNet32` is utilized for `CIFAR100`, and `ResNet18` is used for `ImageNet`.
 - **seed**: The random seed adopted for shuffling the class order.
 According to the benchmark setting, it is set to 1993 by default.

-Other parameters in terms of model optimization, e.g., batch size, optimization epoch, learning rate, learning rate decay, weight decay, milestone, temperature, can be modified in the corresponding Python file.
+Other parameters in terms of model optimization, e.g., batch size, optimization epoch, learning rate, learning rate decay, weight decay, milestone, and temperature, can be modified in the corresponding Python file.

 ### Datasets

-We have implemented the pre-processing of `CIFAR100`, `imagenet100` and `imagenet1000`.
+We have implemented the pre-processing of `CIFAR100`, `imagenet100,` and `imagenet1000`.
 When training on `CIFAR100`, this framework will automatically download it.
 When training on `imagenet100/1000`, you should specify the folder of your dataset in `utils/data.py`.

 ```python
     def download_data(self):